 Richard H. Frankel

-Richard Frankel studies the intersection of civil rights, civil procedure and federal courts.
-He is the founder and director of the law school's Appellate Litigation Clinic.
+Richard Frankel writes in the areas of immigration, prisoner rights, civil justice, and federal courts.
+He is the founder of the law school's Federal Litigation and Appeals Clinic.

 Before joining the law school faculty, Professor Frankel served as a teaching fellow and supervising attorney for the Georgetown University Law Center’s Appellate Litigation Program.
 Before that, he was the Goldberg-Deitzler Fellow for Trial Lawyers for Public Justice in Washington, D.C., where he litigated class-action consumer protection and civil rights cases.